 Tax on Land

-Tax on land is different to houses and is charged at, 12% for agricultural and 9% for building land (known as Terreno Edificabile) of the value, irrespective of whether you are resident or not.
+Tax on land is different to houses and is charged at, 15% for agricultural (with a minimum tax payment of E1000) and 9% for building land (known as Terreno Edificabile) of the value, irrespective of whether you are resident or not.
 Land in rural areas can be valued (for tax purposes) around E1 per square meter (in Abruzzo) but land such as building land can be much much higher (usually upwards of E25 per sqm)

 Other fees may include estate agents fees which are usually 3% +IVA (VAT at 22%) and often with a minimum of E3000 +IVA.
 Notary fees, when we say Notary fees we usually include the taxes and all associated stamps/fees within this as the Notary is responsible to collect and pay all of these on your behalf.
 Notary fees are complex to work out because they include taxes, stamps, land registry and the actual Notary fee.
 You may also need a Geometra and a translator to be present, typically around E395 each.